fractalmandala/brhatNew/src/routes/dhiti/vidyakshetra.md

 excerpt: "In the beautiful diary compiled here, students at Vidyakshetra Vidyalaya share their reflections from an immersive field experience trip to Odisha."
 ---

-[Viyakshetra Vidyalaya](https://vidyakshetra.org/) is an Indic school and gurukula-based primary education establishment founded by [Śrī Muneet Dhiman](https://twitter.com/muneetdhiman).
+[Vidyakshetra Vidyalaya](https://vidyakshetra.org/) is an Indic school and gurukula-based primary education establishment founded by [Śrī Muneet Dhiman](https://twitter.com/muneetdhiman).
 Located in Bengaluru, the school integrates Bhāratīya models of education and the Panchakoshatmika Vikas in its holistic curriculum.

-Muneet ji has developed innovative pedagogies that allow for a holistic & meaningful learning experience for children.
+Muneet ji has developed innovative pedagogies that allow for a meaningful learning experience for children.
 The education model connects bhāratīya kalās with experiential learning through a sustainable method, which also cultivates the culture of Samvāda.

 This year - as part of the geography and economics curriculums, students participated in an immersive learning experience by taking a Field Experience Trip to Odisha.
 They not only learned about geography and economy, but temples and architecture, history, craftsmanship, and sustainability.